shourya01/shourya01.github.io/index.md

 layout: default
 ---

-Hi, I am Shourya Bose, an aspiring researcher in the field of Control Theory.
+Hi, I am Shourya Bose, incoming PhD candidate at University of California, Santa Cruz.
+My research interests span control theory, networked control, and power systems.

-Currently I am a research intern at the Department of Electrical Engineering at the Indian Institute of Science in the [Control and Network Systems Group](http://www.ee.iisc.ac.in/people/faculty/pavant/group.html).
+Currently I am a visiting researcher at the Department of Electrical Engineering at Indian Institute of Science in the [Control and Network Systems Group](http://www.ee.iisc.ac.in/people/faculty/pavant/group.html).

-I will be graduating from the Dual Degree scheme at BITS Pilani (Goa Campus) with M.Sc. (_Hons._) Mathematics, and B.E. (_Hons._) Electrical and Electronics Engineering at the end of December 2019.
+I graduated from with a Dual Degree from BITS Pilani (KK Birla Goa Campus) on December, 2019.
+I majored in M.Sc. (_Hons._) Mathematics, and B.E. (_Hons._) Electrical and

-My research interests include various aspects of Networked Control Systems.
+Electronics Engineering.
+I graduated with a First Class grade in both the subjects.

 You can download my CV [_**here**_](./shourya_bose_curr_vitae.pdf).